open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/software/snn-frameworks/norse/index.md

 ---

 ## Overview
-**Norse** is deep learning Python library used for the simulation of spiking neural networks (SNN)s that takes advantage of PyTorch with bio-inspired neural networks.
-Norse is maintained and developed by Christian Pehle and Jens Egholm Pedersen, this is possible due to the EC Horizon 2020 Framework Programme funding and the DFG, German Research Foundation.
-Moreover, Norse is a community-driven project, encouraging community contributions and development.
+**Norse** is a deep learning Python library used for simulating spiking neural networks (SNN)s that leverages PyTorch with bio-inspired neural networks.
+Norse is maintained and developed by Christian Pehle and Jens Egholm Pedersen, with funding from the EC Horizon 2020 Framework Programme and the DFG, German Research Foundation.
+Additionally, Norse is a community-driven project, encouraging community contributions and development.

-Additionally, Norse is accompanied by extensive documentation, including tutorials on running classification tasks on datasets like MNIST, CIFAR, and cartpole balancing with policy gradients.
-Showcasing Norse's compatibility with PyTorch Lightning.
-While utilizing the PyTorch library for its CPU/GPU acceleration, Norse expands it by adding their own spiking neuron models.
-Taking advantage of the sparse and even-driven nature of biological neural networks to create energy efficient computational models.
-The framework provides a variety of different neuron models, and it is designed to be adaptable, allowing for custom neuron model creation and integration with existing deep learning models.
+Norse is accompanied by extensive documentation, including tutorials on running classification tasks on datasets like MNIST, CIFAR, and cartpole balancing with policy gradients, showcasing Norse's compatibility with PyTorch Lightning.
+While utilizing the PyTorch library for CPU/GPU acceleration, Norse expands it by adding their own spiking neuron models.
+This approach leverages the sparse and event-driven nature of biological neural networks to create energy efficient computational models.
+The framework provides a variety of different neuron models and is designed to be adaptable, allowing for custom neuron model creation and integration with existing deep learning models.

-Norse aims to be a foundational tool for understanding the transition between standard deep learning models to spiking models.
-Allowing for new neural network models and adapting existing models with spiking capabilities.
-It also acknowledges the resource-intensive nature of spiking neural networks and provides guidance on hardware acceleration to optimize simulation performance.
+Norse aims to be a foundational tool for understanding the transition from standard deep learning models to spiking models.
+It enables the creation of new neural network models and the adaptation of existing models with spiking capabilities.
+Norse also acknowledges the resource-intensive nature of spiking neural networks and provides guidance on hardware acceleration to optimize simulation performance.